 With high school and college baseball playoffs just under way and Little League games coming up in the summer, how can we expect our younger generation to properly play America’s Game?

 Will you respect your opponent – and the game of baseball – by avoiding such unwarranted expressions of behavior and letting the powers-that-be deal with such?

-New Book!
-“Another 101 Best of TunneySide of Sports” is now available for $20. which includes tax and mailing and an autograph, if requested.
-The book takes issues from the world of sports and transforms them into positive messages for productive living.
-Email to the above or send to P.O.
-Box 1440 Pebble Beach, Ca. 93953.
-Thank You!
+Be sure to order your copy of “Another 101 Best of TunneySide of Sports” now available for $20. includes tax, shipping, and autograph if requested.
+This book takes issues from the sports world and transforms them into positive messages for productive living.